Background screeners must maintain an intricate balance between several critical expectations:

 - keeping costs down for their customers

 Strong performance against all of these goals is no easy feat.
 Recently, increased scrutiny from news organizations and the American public has added additional layers of complexity for CRAs.
 On the one hand, customers are holding businesses to high standards of safety and security.
-A single “missed” misdemeanor on the background check of a rogue employer creates bad publicity for the CRA and employer.
+A single “missed” misdemeanor on the background check of a rogue employee creates bad publicity for the CRA and employer.
 On the other hand, a growing awareness of the challenges of integrating into society following incarceration has pushed more people to advocate for fair-chance hiring practices.

 This increased scrutiny into the screening industry presents many challenges for CRAs.
 But it also lays the foundation for innovation that can simultaneously improve the quality, scope, and efficiency of background checks.